rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 When a user engages with a video on domain A and adjusts certain playback preferences, these are recorded by the third-party streaming service on YouTube via third-party cookies (i.e. for user session) and local storage (i.e. for preferences).
 These storage mechanisms allow YouTube embeds to maintain consistency, no matter which first-party domain the user navigates to.
 As a result, when the user transitions to domain B, the preferences set on domain A, such as volume level or playback speed, persist.

-This seamless experience breaks with the deprecation of third-party cookies.
+This seamless experience breaks when third-party cookies are blocked.
 When a user adjusts video settings on domain A, YouTube's service will not be able to remember those preferences using a third-party cookie or local storage.
 Consequently, as the user navigates to domain B, the customized settings from domain A will not be replicated, leading to a disjointed user experience.

 The following sequence diagram illustrates the behavior of embedded content as described above, when cookies are available: